lake-wg/authz/draft-selander-lake-authz.md

 #### Processing in V

 V receives EDHOC message_1 from U and processes it as specified in {{Section 5.2.3 of I-D.ietf-lake-edhoc}}, with the additional step of processing the EAD item in EAD_1.
-Since the EAD item is critical, if V does not recognize it or it contains information that V cannot process, then V MUST discontinue EDHOC, see {{Section 3.8 of I-D.ietf-lake-edhoc}}.
+Since the EAD item is critical, if V does not recognize it or it contains information that V cannot process, then V MUST abort the EDHOC session, see {{Section 3.8 of I-D.ietf-lake-edhoc}}.
 Otherwise, the ead_label = TBD1, triggers the voucher request to W as described in {{V-W}}.
-The exchange between V and W needs to be completed successfully for the EDHOC exchange to be continued.
+The exchange between V and W needs to be completed successfully for the EDHOC session to be continued.

 ### Message 2 {#m2}